AKhadhraoui47/Yocto_Rpi_IMU/README.md

 Line by line execution
 ```

-This overview for Compilation Process and Debugging tools is a solid foundation to go further in understanding another key element of our code which is **Libraries**
+This overview for Compilation Process and Debugging tools is a solid foundation to go further in understanding another key element of our code which is **Libraries**.

-##Libraries
+## Libraries

 ### 1. Static Libraries